 V becomes D (which is pronounced like Y)

-I had a problem trying to get my bike painted the right color.
-I wanted it yellow (màu vàng) but the guy at the shop kept telling me he was gonna paint it màu dàng.
-Well, I had no idea what color THAT was, but I was sure it wasn’t a color I wanted.
+I went to get by bike painted when I was living in Saigon, and I wanted it yellow (màu vàng) but the guy at the shop kept telling me he was gonna paint it màu dàng.
+I had no idea what color THAT was, but I was sure it wasn’t a color I wanted.
 In the end, the bike turned out OK.

 Normally the nặng tone goes down hard and stays down.
 But it Saigon it seems to bounce back up.
 It’s not quite a hỏi, but sometimes it sounds close.